|Day 1||Welcome to Kathmandu!||Kathmandu|

 Namobuddha.
 This is one of the holiest Tibetan Buddhist pilgrimage sites in Nepal, and a colorfully painted, golden-roofed monastery sits at the end of a ridgeline.
 The homely Namobuddha Resort prepares all meals from its organic garden.

-Day 2: Nagarkot to Bhaktapur, overnight in Bhaktapur
+Day 4: Nagarkot to Bhaktapur

 Hopefully, you enjoyed a sunset view of the mountains from Nagarkot the night before, but if the weather didn’t cooperate, you’re more likely to be treated to views in the clear early morning light.